realA10001986/Dash-Gauges/README.md

 The firmware supports some additional user-provided sound effects, which it will load from the SD card.
 If the respective file is present, it will be used.
 If that file is absent, no sound will be played.

-- "key1.mp3" - "key9.mp3": Will be played when you type 900x (x being 1, 3, 4, 6, 7 or 9) or 950x (1-9) on the TCD (connected through BTTFN).
+- "key1.mp3" - "key9.mp3": Will be played when you issue a 900x (x being 1, 3, 4, 6, 7 or 9) or 950x (1-9) command on the [TCD](#tcd-remote-command-reference) or through [HA/MQTT](#control-the-fc-via-mqtt)

-> The seemingly odd numbering for the 900x range is because of synchronicity with other props, especially the TCD and its keymap where the Music Player occupies keys 2, 5, 8.
+> The seemingly odd way of accessing keyX files in the 900x range is because of synchronicity with other props, especially the TCD and its keymap where the Music Player occupies keys 2, 5, 8.
 Likewise, 9002, 9005 and 9008 control the Dash Gauges' Music Player (prev, play/stop, next).

 Those files are not provided here.
 You can use any mp3, with a bitrate of 128kpbs or less.